Ways2Capital : Forex | Indian Rupee

-Indian Rupee depreciated by 0.05 percent in yesterday’s trading session as traders remained cautious ahead of Reserve Bank of India bi monthly monetary policy.
+Indian Rupee appreciated by 0.59 percent in yesterday’s trading session as Reserve Bank of India lowered its benchmark interest rates by 25bps and maintained its neutral stance.

 USD / INR